Centre for Research Collections

 This is an overview of access facilities at the Centre for Research Collections (CRC) in the Main Library and how we assist disabled users.

-If you are a student at the university and wish to enquire about individual adjustments such as study rooms and reduced cost printing you should contact the Student Disability Service as soon as possible.
+If you are a student at the university and wish to enquire about individual adjustments such as study rooms and reduced cost printing you should contact the Disability and Learning Support Service as soon as possible.
 Their contact details can be found at the bottom of this webpage.
-None of the services mentioned in this document are instead of support you may receive from the Student Disability Service.
+None of the services mentioned in this document are instead of support you may receive from the Disability and Learning Support Service.

 - The helpdesk has a lowered section for wheelchairs and an induction loop installed.